 Zuora will create the appropriate Microsoft account for you and grant secure access to those administrators to manage users and user permissions within the Microsoft DFP portal.
 If the email alias is not provided, Zuora cannot provision access to the account.

+Step 2.
 Configure the fraud protection service in Microsoft

 After you receive confirmation from Zuora Support that your Microsoft account for Zuora Fraud Protection has been set up and the service has been enabled for your Zuora tenant, configure the service in the Microsoft DFP portal: